JamesGJ5-Learning-To-Code/form-validation/README.md

-Primitive project made to learn to manipulate client-side form validation using JavaScript.
+Primitive project made to learn to extend client-side form validation using JavaScript.